luismeyer95/balar-lint/README.md

 # `balar-lint`

-The `balar` TypeScript library allows developers to build network-efficient batch processing APIs without the headaches related to the partitioning logic you would need when your items have different processing/data-fetching requirements.
+The `balar` TypeScript library allows developers to build network-efficient batch processing APIs with simpler code, by handling the burden of partitioning batch items depending on their data-fetching requirements.

-Using this library, some rules need to be enforced to ensure correct batching behavior in certain scenario.
-Correct usage of certain DSL-like APIs of this library cannot be enforced directly by the library at runtime, much like React hooks.
-This TypeScript Language Server plugin fills this gap by performing static analysis on your codebase to spot usage issues, displaying real-time diagnostics directly in your IDE with little configuration.
+When using this library, some rules need to be enforced to ensure efficient batching behavior.
+Recommended usage of certain DSL-like APIs of this library cannot be enforced directly at build/runtime, much like React hooks.
+The TypeScript Language Server plugin + CLI checker in this package fills the gap by enabling static analysis on your codebase to spot usage issues, displaying real-time diagnostics directly in your IDE with little configuration.

 ## Features

 This plugin enforces two key rules for using balar:

-1. **No balar-wrapped functions outside balar context**: Balar-wrapped functions (functions wrapped with `balar.wrap.fns()` or `balar.wrap.object()`) must be called inside a `balar.run()` context.
+1. **No calling of balar-wrapped functions outside of a balar context**: balar-wrapped functions (functions wrapped with `balar.wrap.fns()` or `balar.wrap.object()`) must be called inside a `balar.run()` context.

-2. **No conditional calls inside balar context**: Inside `balar.run()`, balar-wrapped functions must not be called conditionally (e.g., inside `if` statements, `switch` statements, ternary operators, or short-circuit operators like `&&` or `||`).
-Use `balar.if()` or `balar.switch()` instead.
+2. **No conditional calling of balar-wrapped functions inside of a balar context**: Inside `balar.run()`, balar-wrapped functions must not be called conditionally (e.g., inside `if` statements, `switch` statements, ternary operators, or short-circuit operators like `&&` or `||`).
+Use `balar.if()` or `balar.switch()` instead to ensure efficient partitioning of your batch.

 ## Installation